Mildred McAdory: Later career and death

-In the third quarter of 1944, she moved to New York City to work as a switchboard operator for the Daily Worker, later becoming a reporter.
-She made the suggestion to simplify the wording of the paper's articles after learning some of its readers did not know the reasons as to the arrest of Benjamin J. Davis Jr..
-She was fired for making the suggestion.
-After departing from the paper, she became an organizer for the CPUSA and the United Furniture Workers of America.
-She remained under watch by the FBI due to her organizing.
-She spoke at multiple CPUSA events, including its 1947 national convention.
+In the third quarter of 1944, McAdory moved to New York City to work as a switchboard operator for the Daily Worker, later becoming a reporter.
+She suggested the paper simplify the wording of its articles after learning some of its readers did not know the reasons as to the arrest of politician Benjamin J. Davis Jr.; she was fired for making the suggestion.
+After departing from the paper, she became an organizer for the United Furniture Workers of America, a trade union, and for the Communist Party USA (CPUSA).
+As a member of the CPUSA, she spoke at multiple of its events, including the 1947 national convention.
 For some time, she headed the United Harlem Tenants and Consumers Organization, a housing rights organization.
 In 1949, she worked as a switchboard operator for the headquarters of the New York County Communist Party.

+In the 1960s, McAdory served as chairwoman of the Harlem Communist Party.
+Due to her communist activities, she was surveiled by the Federal Bureau of Investigation, beginning in the early 1940s.

-On August 8, 1954, McAdory married a man named Joseph Edelman, which was recorded in an FBI document.
-In 1960, she attempted to run for New York State Assembly in the 13th district, on a dual ticket of the CPUSA and the People's Party; she was removed from the ballot due to not having filed as a left-wing candidate, a violation of the McCarran Internal Security Act.
+In 1960, McAdory and Arnold Johnson ran for the New York State Assembly in the 13th district; McAdory ran on a dual ticket of the CPUSA and the People's Party.
+During a campaign event on August 23, police attacked her husband after he criticized hecklers.
+As they left the event, a group of 150 surrounded her vehicle to block attackers.
+She and Johnson were later removed from the ballot due to not having filed as part of a communist-action organization, a violation of the McCarran Internal Security Act.
+On June 3, 1963, she appeared before the Subversive Activities Control Board due to her violations of the McCarran Act.
+The Daily World claimed McAdory and other communists faced prison sentences because of this.
+Their removal was challenged by four Democrats in a complaint to the New York State Board of Elections.
 In 1974, she unsuccessfully ran for the United States Senate with the CPUSA.

-McAdory died in November 1988, aged 73.
+In 1968, McAdory worked at the Benjamin J. Davis Bookstore, in New York City.
+She died in November 1988, aged 73.